 - Constructing 11 miles of second track between Salisbury and Kannapolis.

-- Extending Kimball Road from Main Street to Center Avenue and constructing a two-track railroad bridge carrying NCRR tracks over Kimball Road.
+- Extending Kimball Road from Main Street to Chapel Street and constructing a two-track railroad bridge carrying NCRR tracks over Kimball Road.

 - Upgrading the following railroad crossings: